t-crest/patmos/c/apps/ownspm/README.md

 Compile the application with

-Afterwards run:
 ```bash
 make app APP=ownspm
 ```

-If you want to use a different test program add the `MAIN` variable, such as:
+If you want to use a different test program add the `MAIN` variable, such as

 ```bash
 make app APP=ownspm MAIN=single_owner